Python-SIP/sip/sphinx/c_api.rst

         the memory address.

+.. cfunction:: void *sipGetAddress(sipSimpleWrapper *obj)

+    .. versionadded:: 4.12

+    This returns the address of the C structure or C++ class instance wrapped by a Python object.

+    :param obj:
+        the Python object.
+    :return:
+        the address of the C/C++ instance

 .. cfunction:: PyObject *sipGetPyObject(void *cppptr, const sipTypeDef *td)

     This returns a borrowed reference to the Python object for a C structure or